gea-07/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

 ### Setup Auth0

-1. Create a new Auth0 Account
+1. Create a new Auth0 Account - Done
-2. Select a unique tenant domain
+2. Select a unique tenant domain - Done
-3. Create a new, single page web application
+3. Create a new, single page web application - Done
-4. Create a new API
+4. Create a new API - Done
     - in API Settings:
-        - Enable RBAC
+        - Enable RBAC - Done
-        - Enable Add Permissions in the Access Token
+        - Enable Add Permissions in the Access Token - Done
-5. Create new API permissions:
+5. Create new API permissions: - Done
     - `get:drinks-detail`
     - `post:drinks`
     - `patch:drinks`
     - `delete:drinks`
-6. Create new roles for:
+6. Create new roles for: - Done
-    - Barista
+    - Barista - Done
         - can `get:drinks-detail`
-    - Manager
+    - Manager - Done
         - can perform all actions
 7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 2 users - assign the Barista role to one and Manager role to the other.
+    - Register 2 users - assign the Barista role to one and Manager role to the other. - Done
-    - Sign into each account and make note of the JWT.
+    - Sign into each account and make note of the JWT. - Done
     - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
     - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection and correct any errors.